mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 that is redundant since the type can be inferred from the value and some editor plugins/extensions will warn about this.

+Package-level variables have package scope which means they are accessible by all files in the package.
+If their name starts uppercase (exported) then they are accessible anywhere the package is imported.

 Multiple variables can be declared with one `var` statement.
+For example:

 ```go
 var name, age = "Mark", 57 // must initialize all